-This will mark my 6th year cycling the Team Velominati Pan Mass Challenge (PMC), the 200-mile, 2-day bike ride across Massachusetts, to benefit the Dana Farber Cancer Institute, and I am full of gratitude.
+This will mark my 7th year cycling the Team Velominati Pan Mass Challenge (PMC), the 200-mile, 2-day bike ride across Massachusetts, to benefit the Dana Farber Cancer Institute, and I am full of gratitude.
 Cancer has affected my family very deeply.
 My father was treated successfully for prostate cancer over a decade ago.
-Then, after losing my loving mother Susan Miller just over 7 years ago to metastatic breast cancer, I vowed to pick up her torch and help find a cure for those still in the fight.
-The untimely death of my younger brother Michael in early February 2023, although not due to cancer, inspires me even further.
-This year I hope to raise $15,000 ahead of PMC Weekend on August 3 and 4.
+Then, after losing my loving mother Susan Miller just over 8 years ago to metastatic breast cancer, I vowed to pick up her torch and help find a cure for those still in the fight.
+The untimely death of my younger brother Michael in early February 2023, along with a debilitating fall that has sidelined me for the past few months, although not due to cancer, inspires me even further.
+This year I hope to raise $16,000 ahead of PMC Weekend on August 2 and 3.

 And I’m incredibly grateful to you, who have sponsored me in the past, as we work to raise the funds so that more people can survive a cancer diagnosis.
-Last year, our efforts raised $72 million, with an extraordinary $972 million raised over the PMC’s 44-year history, for life-saving cancer research and care.
-Thanks to your collective generosity, the PMC marches confidently this year toward the $1 billion milestone.
+Last year, our efforts raised $75 MILLION, and we crossed over the $1 BILLION threshold in lifetime fundraising over the PMC's 45-year history, which is incredible!

 Training for the PMC and the 200 miles of riding is physically challenging, and I’m focused on this from January through August.
 But besides the physical challenge is the emotional challenge, thinking of all the people we collectively know who have suffered from this disease.
 Starting this year, I will wear ribbons on my cycling jersey with the names of people who have had cancer.
 Doing so is particularly meaningful to me, as I write out names my donors have chosen.
 Please let me know if there is someone else you would like me to ride for, as the numbers of people affected by cancer grows each year.
 I imagine that my ribbons will lead to questions from other riders, and that we all will share stories over the miles, talking about the physical and emotional challenges that cancer has brought to us all.